About the School of Health and Human Sciences

 It's my pleasure to welcome you to the School of Health and Human Sciences.

 Great facilities, expert staff and close links with health and care providers enable our students to develop the knowledge and skills to pursue a wide range of professions.
-The School offers undergraduate degrees across a diverse range of disciplines, including nursing, osteopathy, occupational therapy, exercise science, clinical exercise physiology, podiatry, psychology, speech pathology and midwifery.
-We offer a generic degree which includes studies in nutrition and pedorthics.
-The School also offers postgraduate degrees as well as continuing professional education programs.
-The aim of the School is to design opportunities for qualified practitioners to gain CPD points and higher qualifications in their interest area.
+The School offers undergraduate degrees across a diverse range of disciplines, including nursing, osteopathy, occupational therapy, exercise science, clinical exercise physiology, podiatry, pedorthics, psychology, speech pathology, biomedical science and midwifery.